Chick tract: Themes

-Chick tracts end with a suggested prayer for the reader to pray to accept Jesus Christ; some include the question "Did you accept Jesus Christ as your own personal Saviour?" with yes or no checkboxes.
+Chick tracts end with a four-step guide to salvation, with some featuring a retelling of Christ's atonement and others providing yes-or-no checkboxes with the question "Did you accept Jesus Christ as your own personal Saviour [sic]?"
 In the tracts dealing with "false religions", the prayer includes a clause to reject these religions.
 Included with the prayer are directions for converting to Christianity, which is also repeated on the inside back panel along with steps to take should the reader convert to Christianity.

 Media, such as television, film, and rock music (including Christian rock) are depicted as part of a satanic conspiracy to promote acceptance of homosexuality and evolution, among other issues.